Enthalpy of fusion

-In thermodynamics, the enthalpy of fusion of a substance, also known as (latent) heat of fusion, is the change in its enthalpy resulting from providing energy, typically heat, to a specific quantity of the substance to change its state from a solid to a liquid, at constant pressure.
+In thermodynamics, the enthalpy of fusion, also known as latent heat of fusion or heat of fusion, of a substance is the change in its enthalpy resulting from providing energy, typically heat, to a specific quantity of the substance to change its state from a solid to a liquid, at constant pressure.

 The enthalpy of fusion is the amount of energy required to convert one mole of solid into liquid.
 For example, when melting 1 kg of ice (at 0 °C under a wide range of pressures), 333.55 kJ of energy is absorbed with no temperature change.
-The heat of solidification (when a substance changes from liquid to solid) is equal and opposite.
+The heat of solidification (when a substance changes from liquid to solid) is equal in magnitude and opposite in sign.

 This energy includes the contribution required to make room for any associated change in volume by displacing its environment against ambient pressure.
 The temperature at which the phase transition occurs is the melting point or the freezing point, according to context.
 By convention, the pressure is assumed to be 1 atm unless otherwise specified.